Mustang Trekking Overview

 The Last Shangri-La of the Northern Himalayas, is populated mainly by a minority group of Tibetan origin.
 It was previously a restricted area until 1990 to protect the uniqueness of biodiversity, culture, and tradition.
 Therefore, foreigners still need a special permit to embark through incredible landscapes, prehistoric caves, and age-old monasteries.
 A large part of the Upper Mustang region is like a desert even though there are snow-capped mountains at its northern edge.
 That is why, it is known as the ‘mountain desert’ of Nepal located across the Himalayas.

 Do you want to experience different geographical and socio-cultural diversity from the rest of the other regions of Nepal?
 If ‘yes’, the Upper Mustang trek can quench your thirst to gain lifelong knowledge about such harsh realities!
 Moreover, there are a lot of things this trek has to offer you like the bonus stopovers at Jomsom and Muktinath.
+Some of the major highlight are here.

-Major Attractions of Mustang Trek
+Some of the Major Attractions of Mustang Trek

 The Upper Mustang trek is famous for its natural and cultural attractions.
 You can have a breathtaking view of the snowy peaks of Annapurna and Dhaulagiri ranges.
 Moreover, Mt.
 Machhapuchhre (6,693 m), Nilgiri and Tukuche peaks are other beauties of this trek.